aji/libunicorn/README.md

 IRC-like messages (i.e. ":sender COMMAND arg arg :long arg") could make use of the parsers and formatters in libchat.

-In addition to these parsers and formatters, libchat also contains a variety of client-oriented capabilities.
-One such capability is mode string parsing. libchat can take a mode string such as "-s+mi" and call user-specified callbacks for each set and cleared mode.
-This is a small but frequently neglected feature of many small IRC clients (such as poorly-written IRC bots).

 # Dependencies

 libchat currently depends only on libmowgli-2.
 Although libchat only